culight/data_comparator/README.md

 User can load, profile, validate, and compare datasets as shown below.
 For the sake of example, I'm using a dataset that provides historical avocado prices.

 ### Loading data
-Data can be loaded from a file or dropped into the data column boxes in the first tab.
+Data can be loaded from a file or dropped into the data column boxes in the *Data Loading* tab in the GUI.
 Note that the loading will happen automatically, so carefully drop the files *directly* into the desired box.
-I'm (theoretically) working on refining this.

 #### Load From a File
 ```